TomiiOkotie/Data-Analysis-Excel-Task-I/README.md

 #   Excel Task 2

 In this sheet, I had clean data with minimal issues.
 I adjusted column widths to fit content properly.
 I styled and centered the header row for clarity.
 I assigned appropriate data types like currency for money, date for dates, and text for text columns, leaving the rest as general data.
 This enhanced data organization and presentation.
-The first task was to determine the total revenue and to get that i used the sum function to sum up the entire sales coulunm with the formular =SUM(A2:A701)
+The first task was to determine the total revenue and to get that i used the sum function to sum up the entire sales coulunm with the formula =SUM(A2:A701)

 ![](https://github.com/TomiiOkotie/Data-Analysis-Excel-Task-I/blob/main/RevenueData.png)